Unless challenged, DNA evidence will generally be heard by the court.

 Contaminated DNA doesn’t look different.

-Its presence can seem just as conclusive.
+Its presence can seem just as conclusive — but DNA evidence can be wrong.

 Contamination is undoubtedly significant and a jury might never have to hear that evidence.